Last updated 23 April 2025

 Causal factors

-Use of motorized vehicles is regulated through the Svalbard Environmental Protection Act and regulations relating to motor traffic in Svalbard, with authority to define where, when and for whom snowmobiling is permitted.
-The legislation for snowmobiling on Svalbard is less restrictive than in mainland Norway and ensures more extensive access to snowmobiling for permanent residents compared to visitors.
+Use of motorised vehicles is regulated through the Svalbard Environmental Protection Act and regulations relating to motor traffic in Svalbard, where it is determined where, when and for whom snowmobiling is permitted.
+The legislation for snowmobiling in Svalbard is less restrictive than on mainland Norway and ensures more extensive access to snowmobiling for permanent residents than to visitors.
+Permanent residents can move relatively freely with snowmobiles on most of Spitsbergen and can additionally apply to drive in Sør-Spitsbergen, Forlandet and Nordvest-Spitsbergen national parks.
+Visitors can drive snowmobiles in smaller areas, but they still have good access to travel with snowmobiles in central parts of Spitsbergen.

 Consequences

-Snowmobiles enable people to travel in larger areas and further away from the settlements on Svalbard.
+Snowmobiles enable people to travel in larger areas and further away from the settlements in Svalbard.
 Snowmobiles are useful for people in many different contexts and can contribute to valuable nature experiences.
 On the other hand, snowmobiling can affect and disturb wildlife, damage terrain and vegetation, contribute to pollution and noise, and cause littering.
-Snowmobiling should occur in a considerate manner and in accordance with the regulations to avoid negative consequences for the natural environment and for people who seek undisturbed nature experiences.
+Snowmobiling should take place in a considerate manner and in accordance with the regulations to avoid negative consequences for the natural environment and for people who seek undisturbed nature experiences.

 • Increased, unnecessary use of energy and stress